-In certain serious cases, a written warning may be issued without a prior verbal warning.
+In certain serious cases, a Written Warning may be issued without a prior verbal warning.

-5. Issuance of Written Warning: After HR approval the warning will be issued.
-This documents the employee's repeated violations and outlines the necessary steps for improving their behavior.
+5. Issuing of Written Warning: This documents the employee's repeated violations and outlines the necessary steps for improving their behavior.

 6. Purpose and Future: